-Regardless of their legal status, recipients can contract work to or lease equipment from entities outside of the project.
+Regardless of their legal status, recipients (coordinator or participating team) can contract work to or lease equipment from entities outside of the project.
 The cost of this work shall remain marginal in relation to the programme's total cost (less than 30% of this total cost), unless an exception is made by ANSES on the express request of the recipient, with justification.
 The costs of these services shall appear individually as overhead expenses.

-ANSES does not enter into commitments with service providers, who therefore have no grounds upon which to make any claim to ANSES if the recipient of a grant fails to comply with its obligations.
-Services are provided exclusively for and under the supervision of the grant's recipient.
-In accordance with the rules in force, the recipient must pay for services as they are delivered, irrespective of the date of the payment expected from ANSES.
+ANSES does not enter into commitments with service providers, who therefore have no grounds upon which to make any claim to ANSES if the recipient (coordinator or participating team) of a grant fails to comply with its obligations.
+Services are provided exclusively for and under the supervision of the grant's recipient (coordinator or participating team).
+In accordance with the rules in force, the recipient (coordinator or participating team) must pay for services as they are delivered, irrespective of the date of the payment expected from ANSES.